SUDANESE RED SEA

-One of the most magnificent features of the Red Sea are its beautiful coral reefs.
-Corals, or more precisely, their skeletons, are the main components of which reefs are built.
-Coral is an animal, individually called a polyp, which is generally one to a few millimeters in diameter.
-It looks like a bag with six arms (or multiples of six) and for its protection and support it forms a skeleton of a kind of limestone.
-These individual skeletons, or corallites, as they are called, are cub or tube shaped.
+One of the most magnificent features of the Red Sea is its beautiful coral reefs.
+Corals, or their skeletons, are the main components on which reefs are built.
+Coral is an animal, individually called a polyp, generally one to a few millimeters in diameter.
+It looks like a bag with six arms (or multiples of six), and for its protection and support, it forms a skeleton of a kind of limestone.
+These individual skeletons, or corallites, as they are called, are cub or tube-shaped.
 Usually, they live in coral colonies, which may be centimeters to several meters in size.
-Different kinds of corals occur in different areas of the reef; factors such as waves and light determine the nature of the coral, whether of delicate or solid structure.
-Thus, the distribution of corals reflects their respective adaptation to the prevailing environmental conditions in various parts of the reef.
-Aside from corals, other elements are also instrumental in the structure of reefs; for example, worms and calcareous red algae, a form of marine plants.
+Different kinds of corals occur in other areas of the reef; factors such as waves and light determine the nature of the coral, whether of delicate or solid structure.
+Thus, the distribution of corals reflects their respective adaptations to the prevailing environmental conditions in various parts of the reef.
+Aside from corals, other elements are also instrumental in the structure of reefs; for example, worms and calcareous red algae, a form of marine plant.

-Surrounding the reefs and complementing them in creating a breath-taking sight, is the wide spectrum of marine life.
-The Red Sea is famous for its plants and animals, many of which are related to those of the Indian Ocean, but some of which are exclusively found in the Red Sea.
+Surrounding the reefs and complementing them in creating a breathtaking sight is the broad spectrum of marine life.
+The Red Sea is famed for its plants and animals, many of which are related to those of the Indian Ocean, but some of which are exclusively found in the Red Sea.

-Among the common fish in the Red Sea are the tarpon, giant herring, salmon herring or milkfish, soldier fish, goggle eye and rock cod.
+Among the common fish in the Red Sea are tarpon, giant herring, salmon herring, milkfish, soldier fish, goggle eye, and rock cod.
 There are also more than 320 species of sharks, among them such voracious predators as the tiger shark and hammer shark.
-It should be noted, however, that unless irritated or attracted by blood, sharks are peaceful animals and, generally speaking, shark attacks along the Red Sea coast are very rare.
-In addition, several species of whales also find home in the Red Sea, namely the blue whale, a 15-meter-long giant which feeds on plankton, and the killer whale, which poses no threat to humans but scares off sharks.
-The whale shark, 8 to l0 meters in length, is a jolly, plankton-eating giant that befriends fishermen.
+It should be noted, however, that unless irritated or attracted by blood, sharks are peaceful animals, and, generally speaking, shark attacks along the Red Sea coast are sporadic.
+In addition, several species of whales also find homes in the Red Sea, namely the blue whale, a 15-meter-long giant that feeds on plankton, and the killer whale, which poses no threat to humans but scares off sharks.
+The 8 to 10-meter-long whale shark is a jolly, plankton-eating giant that befriends fishermen.